Tom Sawyer (song)

 "Tom Sawyer" is a song by Canadian rock band Rush, originally released on their 1981 album Moving Pictures as its opener.
 The band's lead singer, bassist, and keyboardist, Geddy Lee, has referred to the track as the band's "defining piece ... from the early '80s".

-It is one of Rush's best-known songs and a staple of both classic rock radio and Rush's live performances, having been played on every concert tour since its release.
+Drumeo has stated Tom Sawyer may be "the world's greatest air-drumming song of all-time".

 Background and recording

 The song was written by Geddy Lee, drummer Neil Peart, and guitarist Alex Lifeson in collaboration with lyricist Pye Dubois of the band Max Webster, who also co-wrote the Rush songs "Force Ten", "Between Sun and Moon", and "Test for Echo".
 According to the US radio show In the Studio with Redbeard (which devoted an episode to the making of Moving Pictures), "Tom Sawyer" came about during a summer rehearsal vacation that Rush spent at Ronnie Hawkins' farm outside Toronto.
-Peart was presented with a poem by Dubois named "Louis the Lawyer" (often incorrectly cited as "Louis the Warrior") that he modified and expanded.
+Peart was presented with a poem by Dubois named "Louis the Warrior" (pictured in Geddy Lee’s Autobiography, "My Effin’ Life") that he modified and expanded.
 Lee and Lifeson then helped set the poem to music.
-The "growling" synthesizer sound heard in the song came from Lee experimenting with his Oberheim OB-X. For "Tom Sawyer", Lee switched from his Rickenbacker 4001 to a Fender Jazz Bass he purchased from a pawn shop.
+For "Tom Sawyer", Lee switched from his Rickenbacker 4001 to a Fender Jazz Bass he purchased from a pawn shop.

 In the December 1985 Rush Backstage Club newsletter, drummer and lyricist Neil Peart said:

 Alex Lifeson describes his guitar solo in "Tom Sawyer" in a 2007 interview:

 Record World described the song as a "Zeppelinesque power ballad" which "breaks into a dynamic, demonic jam."